Compulsory figures: Early history

 In 1868, the American Skating Congress, precursor to U.S. Figure Skating, adopted a series of movements used during competitions between skaters from the U.S. and Canada.
 Until 1947, for approximately the first 50 years of the existence of figure skating as a sport, compulsory figures made up 60 percent of the total score at most competitions around the world.
-Other competitions held in the late 19th and early 20th centuries included special figures, freeskating, and compulsories, most of the points they earned going towards how they performed the same set of compulsory moves.
+Other competitions held in the late 19th and early 20th centuries included special figures, free skating, and compulsories, with most of the points they earned going towards how they performed the same set of compulsory moves.
 The first international figure skating competition was in Vienna in 1882; according to Kestnbaum, it established a precedent for future competitions.
-Skaters were required to perform 23 compulsory figures, as well as a four-minute freeskating program, and a section called "special figures", in which they had to perform moves or combinations of moves that highlighted their advanced skills.
+Skaters were required to perform 23 compulsory figures, as well as a four-minute free skating program and a section called "special figures", in which they had to perform moves or combinations of moves that highlighted their advanced skills.

 Compulsory figures were an important part of figure skating for the rest of the 19th century until the 1930s and 1940s.
 The first European Championships in 1891 consisted of only compulsory figures.
 In 1896, the newly formed International Skating Union (ISU) sponsored the first annual World Figure Skating Championships in St. Petersburg.
 The competition consisted of compulsory figures and free skating.
 Skaters had to perform six compulsory moves so that judges could compare skaters according to an established standard.
 Compulsory figures were worth 60 percent of the competitors' total scores.

 Special figures were not included in World Championships, although they were included as a separate discipline in other competitions, including the Olympics in 1908.
-The early Olympics movement valued and required amateurism, so figure skating, almost from its beginnings as an organized sport, was also associated with amatuerism.
+The early Olympics movement valued and required amateurism, so figure skating, almost from its beginnings as an organized sport, was also associated with amateurism.
 Athletes were unable to support themselves financially, so as Kestnbaum put it, "thus making it impossible for those who had to earn a living by other means to attain the same level of skill as those who were independently wealthy or who practiced professions that allowed for flexible scheduling".
-According to Kestnbaum, this had implications for attaining proficiency in complusory figures, which required long hours of practice and purchasing time at private rinks and clubs.
+According to Kestnbaum, this had implications for attaining proficiency in compulsory figures, which required long hours of practice and purchasing time at private rinks and clubs.

 In 1897, the ISU adopted a schedule of 41 school figures, each of increasing difficulty, which was proposed by the British.
 They remained the standard compulsory figures used throughout the world in proficiency testing and competitions until 1990, and U.S. Figure Skating continued to use them as a separate discipline in the 1990s.
 After World War II, more countries were sending skaters to international competitions, so the ISU cut the number of figures to a maximum of six due to the extended time it took to judge them all.
+The first judges' handbook for compulsory figures was published by the ISU in 1961.